IUREDCap/redcap-etl-module/tests/web/README.md

 6. Edit the config.ini file created above, and enter appropriate values for properties

+7. If you want to collect test coverage data, make sure that the tests/web/coverage-data/ directory can be written to by your REDCap web server.
+    The REDCap web server has to have permission to write to this directory for code coverage data to be collected.

 Setup each time before tests are run
 ---------------------------------------